-My name is Jane Smith, and I'm calling from Smith, Smith & Smith.
-We are a <insert type of firm>.
+My name is Jane Smith, and I'm calling from Smith & Jones.
+We are a <insert type of company>.

 The reason I am calling is to schedule a brief telephone meeting to review the findings of the work we have been doing on what makes the biggest difference in <topic area> for leaders who are looking to <do something specific that benefits the company>.
 It is fascinating stuff, especially since in the next ten years there will be <an important industry dynamic that you need to attend to>.